Polish Air Force: 1940–1947 (United Kingdom)

-The two Polish fighter squadrons first saw action in the third phase of the Battle of Britain in August 1940, with much success; the pilots were battle-hardened and Polish flying skills had been well learned from the invasion of Poland.
-The pilots were regarded as fearless, sometimes bordering on reckless.
-Nevertheless, success rates were very high in comparison to UK and Empire pilots.
-303 Squadron became the most efficient RAF fighter squadron at that time.
+The two Polish fighter squadrons first saw action during the third phase of the Battle of Britain in August 1940, with much success; with many of the pilots being experienced and battle-hardened during the Invasion of Poland.
+The pilots were regarded as fearless, often bordering on reckless.
+However, success rates for these squadrons were often greater in comparison to UK and Commonwealth squadrons, with the 303 Squadron becoming the most efficient RAF fighter squadron at that time.
 Many Polish pilots also flew individually in other RAF squadrons.

 As World War II progressed, a further twelve Polish squadrons were created in the United Kingdom: